 You don’t really need to have any official microphones or karaoke machines.
 Just grab a pretend mic and go at it!
 Have a blast!
 Pick your favorite songs and have a blast.

-One of my favorite rainy day activities for toddlers is to make a blanket fort.
+One of my favorite indoor activities for toddlers is to make a blanket fort.
 This is perfect for every age, but when you make a blanket fort with toddlers they are entertained for hours upon hours.

 Allow your toddler to bring their toys and books inside this blanket fort for hours of independent play.